Juicer Vs Blender

 The Advantages Of Using A Juicer

 Naturally, neither Vitamix nor Blendtec mention the main ways that good quality juicers offer access to better nutrition.
-Along with Nutribullet, they’d prefer to skip over the distinct advantages of juicing.
-First I want to address the false idea that juicers are particularly wasteful, as this is one of the most harmful bits of propaganda put out by these manufacturers.
+Along with Nutribullet, they’d prefer to skip over the advantages of juicing.
+First let’s address the false idea that juicers are particularly wasteful.
 With a good juicer there is no reason why high quality juice drinks should be either expensive or wasteful.
-Fruit and vegetable juice will cost less than a pound a pint for many ingredients and when you consider the abundant nutrient content, that is extremely good value.
+Some cheap juicers may be wasteful and there are some bad examples out there that can make juicing into a less economical activity.
+Good quality juicers will provide a high yield of juice.

-One significant problem with blended drinks that we can mitigate with juicing relates to ingredients that have not been grown organically.
-Non-organic fruit and veg often contains residues of agrochemicals, like pesticides and herbicides.
-If you are blending rather than juicing, you are drinking most of these toxins.
-If you are juicing – you are throwing most of the toxins away.
-Unlike animals, plants can’t excrete toxins, so they store them away in the cell walls.
+Unlike animals, plants can’t excrete toxins, so they bind them away in the cell walls.
 What are the cell walls?
 Fibre.
 That stuff that you can’t digest anyway, but the same stuff that some blender brands claim to pulverise into a very fine form to make it easier to digest!
-How would you like some pulverised chemical residues with your smoothie?
-Cell walls are also that stuff that juicers ‘waste’ in the form of pulp.
 If you can afford to blend only organic ingredients then no problem.
 But with a juicer, you are also removing most of the plant’s stored up agrochemicals, by removing most of the fibre.

 Blenders Are Great Too